magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 6.4.4.7.
 Services SHOULD NOT apply ACL rules to methods or returned data.

 6.4.4.8.
-If multiple data scopes are available, only one entity SHOULD be persisted for one specific data scope within one service call.
-If an entity must be saved in multiple scopes, then multiple calls SHOULD be performed.
+If a store has multiple scopes (websites, stores), then each call MUST persist an entity in a single scope only.
+If an entity needs to be saved in multiple scopes, then multiple calls SHOULD be made.

 6.4.4.9.
 Service contracts SHOULD NOT apply presentation layer formatting to the returned data.